DiMaths/face-voice-multilanguage/README.md

 Face Embeddings (4096-D) are based on [VGGFace](https://www.robots.ox.ac.uk/~vgg/software/vgg_face/).
 The model can be downloaded [here](https://drive.google.com/drive/folders/1ct_TXo2x-1tKGAnGYDaC6XzIPRaVN6J-?usp=sharing).

-Voice Embeddings (512-D) are achieved with the help of the method described in [Utterance Level Aggregator](https://arxiv.org/abs/1902.10107).
+Baseline Voice Embeddings (512-D) are achieved with the help of the method described in [Utterance Level Aggregator](https://arxiv.org/abs/1902.10107).
 The code used is released by authors of the paper and is [publicly available](https://github.com/WeidiXie/VGG-Speaker-Recognition).
 Pre-trained and fine-tuned on v2 split of MAV-Celeb dataset model can be downloaded [here](https://drive.google.com/drive/folders/1ykJ3rAPLN0x1n5nVaw3QVPi9vZXlrfe6?usp=sharing).

+Alternative: GE2E Voice Embeddings (256-D) are based on open-source implementation by Google.
+Precomputed .csv feature files can be downloaded [here](https://drive.google.com/drive/folders/1j0tjm_im5UaBKcm_JZXPFaagIJ7SHjlG?usp=sharing).

 ## File Hierarchy